Winsford: Transport

 Winsford was the location of a fatal railway accident in 1948 and a further, non-fatal, accident in 1999.

+The town is served predominately by two bus routes connecting Crewe and Northwich; the 31 and 37 are operated by D&G Bus.
+The W7 connects many parts of the town with Over, operated by Stagecoach Merseyside.

 The M6 motorway at junction 18 at Middlewich is the nearest motorway link, with the A54 connecting the town to it.

 The nearest airports are Liverpool John Lennon Airport and Manchester Airport.

-The town has a bus network run by bus company Arriva, with buses to Crewe and Northwich.

 Education

 Fourteen schools in Winsford work together as part of the Winsford Education Partnership where they share resources and co-ordinate planning.